shilohc/rss2018-team4/assets/posts/lab8.md

 After that, the team entered a phase in which the labeling scheme and training were repeatedly refined.
 In each case, the labeling code was modified, and a team member would re-label the data.
 This resulted in a pickled version of several numpy arrays, which included the newly labeled data, being added to the git repository, which was to re-train the DNN.
 Real-world testing and further discussion with the team would typically yield further potential ideas for improvements, which would then be implemented in much the same way before, until desired performance was achieved.

 ### Technical Approach - Akhilan Boopathy
-In order to use the pipeline on the car, the neural network had to be trained using image and lidar data collected from the robot.
-Lidar scans were used to label whether particular steering angles at each robot pose led to collisions or not.
-The labeled data was then used to train the network.
+Image and lidar data collected from the robot were processed and labeled, and then used to train the neural network to output actions.
+Lidar scans were used to label images with whether particular steering angles led to collisions or not.
+The labeled images were then used to train the network.
 Finally, the output of the neural network was used to select the best steering angle on the robot.

 #### Image Labeling - Shiloh Curtis